 Things changed after the 2012 vintage, which became the estate’s final vintage.
 From that date forward, the vines were added to Chateau La Fleur Petrus starting with the difficult 2013 vintage.
 From 2012 onward, the estate of Providence ceased to exist.
 The winery is now used to produce the wine of Chateau Hosanna, which is another Pomerol vineyard owned by Ets.
 Moueix.

 Providence Vineyards, Terroir, Grapes, Overview

 The 2.9 hectare Pomerol vineyard of Providence is planted to 90% Merlot and 10% Cabernet Franc.
 The terroir is clay with gravel soil.
 On average, the vines are close to 30 years of age.
 The vines of Providence are located not far from another now famous, Ets.
 Moueix estate, Chateau Hosanna.

-A partial replanting of the vineyards took place after the initial purchase in 2006.
+Partial replanting of the vineyards took place after the initial purchase in 2006.
 For the harvest, two laser sorting tables have been in use since 2009.
 The winery uses thermoregulated concrete vats and some stainless tanks, no bleedings, malolactic in tank.

-Providence is aged in barrel in between 33% and 50% new, French oak barrels for an average of about 18 months.
+Providence is aged in barrels in between 33% and 50% new, French oak barrels for an average of about 18 months.
 Providence is racked 3-4 times per year and is fined using egg whites in the second winter.
 Production of Providence is about 1,200 cases of Bordeaux wine per year.

 Providence is one of the few wines owned by Ets.
 Moueix with a second wine, Les Chemins de La Providence.
 Because production is low, the terroir is good and the quality is high, Providence was an expensive wine.
 However, Providence is no longer producing wine.
 The last vintage was made in 2012.